 My research interests span a range of avenues in Computer Vision, Machine Learning and Computer Graphics.
 I received my doctorate from the University of Twente (Netherlands) in 2015.
-In 2010, I received the Marie Curie fellowship (Early Stage Researcher (ESR) for the BBfor2 project) to pursue a doctoral research aimed at modelling the relationship between image quality and performance of a face recognition system.
+In 2010, I was awarded the Marie Curie fellowship (Early Stage Researcher (ESR) for the BBfor2 project) to pursue a doctoral research aimed at modelling the relationship between image quality and performance of a face recognition system.

-During my MSc in Computer Science (by research) at the University of York (UK), I worked on a novel face shape and reflection acquisition device called the “Multispectral Light Stage”.
+During my MSc in Computer Science (by research) at the University of York (UK), I created a novel face shape and reflection acquisition device called the “Multispectral Light Stage”.
 This research was funded by the European Research and Educational Collaboration with Asia – EURECA project.
 Almost all of my research career has been generously funded by the European Commission and I am indeed grateful for that.
 I completed my Bachelor’s degree in Computer Engineering from the Institute of Engineering – Pulchowk Campus, Tribhuvan University (Kathmandu, Nepal) in 2009.

 I have greatly benefited from several free online learning resources and am fascinated by the teaching ability of Gilbert Strang (OCW, 2008/09/10), Stephen Boyd (SEE, 2010), Andrew Ng (ML – 2011), and Daphne Koller (PGM – 2012).
 In addition to computer programming and hacking, I also enjoy to apply Mathematics for solving real world problems and I admire the wonderful landscape created by the Mathematicians.

 Here are some of my favourite blog posts:

 - The Postman Who Came Too Late (Genre: Short Story, Fiction ; 2200 words)

 - The Life of a Dying Mind (Genre: Philosophy, Poetry, Death ; 662 words)